Sooner or later, every realtor will encounter a property involved in a bankruptcy case.

 Professionals of the Estate

-Realtors are among the professionals serving and advising the bankruptcy estate whose employment must be preapproved by the bankruptcy judge.
+Realtors are among the professionals serving and advising the bankruptcy estate whose employment by a bankruptcy fiduciary must be preapproved by the bankruptcy judge.

 The Bankruptcy Code requires that the professionals of the estate be “disinterested”: that is, free of competing loyalties that might compromise their duty to the interests of creditors of the estate.